The PSV attacker put in a sensational performance as he not only scored twice, but also provided the assist for Klaas-Jan Huntelaar's goal

 The away side started the match superbly and needed only three minutes to open the scoring.
 Wesley Sneijder found Luciano Narsingh down the right, who then played a quick one-two with Robin van Persie.
 The PSV winger reached Lens inside the area with a good cross, and the 24-year-old beat Hungary shot stopper Adam Bogdan with a placed header.

-However, Hungary restored parity only four minutes later.
+However, Hungary weren't impressed too much and restored parity only four minutes later.
 Zoltan Gera went to the ground inside the box after a challenge from Jordy Clasie, and the referee quickly pointed to the spot.
 Dzsudzsak kept his calm from 12 yards and slotted home with ease.

 Lens should have made it 3-1 shortly after following some sloppy defending from Vilmos Vanczak and Vladimir Koman, but the PSV attacker’s weak attempt through the middle was an easy prey for Bogdan.

 The Hungarians started pushing forward after Holland's third goal and came close to pegging one back in the 58th minute.
-Vanczak set up Tamas Priskin with a nice through-ball, but Maarten Stekelenburg showed his class with a fine save to deny the striker from close range.
+Vanczak set up Tamas Priskin with a nice through ball, but Maarten Stekelenburg showed his class with a fine safe to deny the striker from close range.

 A quickly taken free kick did extend Netherlands' lead shortly after as Lens set up substitute Huntelaar, who had no trouble finding the empty net.
 The Schalke man should have netted his second well into stoppage time, but aimed wide from inside the area.

-Hungary have collected three points from two matches following the loss to the Dutch.
+Hungary has collected three points from two matches following the loss versus the Dutch.
 They will be looking to return to winning ways next month when they travel to Estonia.

-Netherlands sit top of their section with six points from two games.
+Netherlands' sit atop of their section with six points from two games.
 They resume match action at home against Andorra on October 12.